Born This Way Foundation: The National Council on Behavioral Health - Mental Health First Aid

 In August 2017, Born This Way Foundation partnered with the National Council for Behavioral Health to train 150,000 people in Mental Health First Aid.
 Training sessions were held along the stops for Lady Gaga's Joanne world tour, as part of BTWF's Channel Kindness Tour.
 Mental Health First Aid trains individuals to recognize and respond to people experiencing mental health or substance abuse crises.

 Born This Way Foundation continues to work with Mental Health First Aid to encourage supporters to get trained in the program.

 Staples

-Staples and Born This Way Foundation teamed up to create the Staples for Students Digital Kindness Tree to encourage people nationwide to promote kindness in schools and celebrate everyday acts of kindness.
-Consumers helped it grow by visiting www.StaplesKindnessTree.com or by Tweeting with hashtag #GrowKindness.
+Staples and Born This Way Foundation collaborated on the Staples for Students Digital Kindness Tree to encourage people nationwide to promote kindness in schools and celebrate everyday acts of kindness.
+Consumers helped it grow by visiting StaplesKindnessTree.com or by Tweeting with hashtag #GrowKindness.
 On the website and Twitter, users had the opportunity to describe an act of kindness that they recently performed, witnessed or pledge to do.
 Each time an act of kindness was reported, a “leaf” was added to the tree, which continued to grow throughout the summer with each kind act reported.